bazaarvoice/bv-ui-core/lib/polyfills/README.md

 # Polyfills!

 The polyfills contained in this folder can be imported as necessary.
-They should export either the built-in being polyfilled, if found on the global, or the polyfill.
+They should export either the builtin native function(s), if found on the global, or the polyfill itself.

 ## Usage